 If you are confused about sending the right response, take a moment to think, or you can also ask for expert assistance from your seniors and teammates.

-Say Goodbye to the Delays in Customer Support
+Say Goodbye to the Delays in Customer Support With Canned Chat

 Utilizing canned messages for live chat can help in streamlining customer support without adding to the overheads, as it’s a staple feature in a chat software.
 But, before canned responses can become a part of your customer support, you need to prepare and perform the necessary groundwork.

-You must hire experienced live chat operators who have a prior experience working with canned responses.
+You must hire experienced live chat operators who have prior experience working with canned responses.
 If this is not the case, you need to arrange training sessions for your customer support to help them accustom in using canned responses.

-The road may appear rocky in the beginning as operators are most likely to be intimidated while sending canned responses for fear of frustrating the customer.
+The road may appear rocky in the beginning as operators are most likely to be intimidated while sending canned chat for fear of frustrating the customer.
 Conducting mocks where the operators can type and send canned responses together can be an option.